Last Updated on

 As soon as you become pregnant, all you can dream of is holding and cuddling your little bundle of joy.
-In some cases, your baby may arrive early, or you may have a preterm baby.
+In some cases, your baby may arrive early or you may have a preterm baby.
 Therefore, if your baby is born before 37 weeks of pregnancy, then he is called a preemie.
-In case a baby is born before 23rd week of pregnancy, he may not able to survive outside the mother’s womb but a premature baby who is born after the 28th week of pregnancy has 90 per cent survival rate.
-Now the question here is what causes babies to arrive early or in other words what may cause premature birth.
-There are many reasons or causes of preterm labour, and in the following article, we shall discuss various common causes of premature birth.
+In case a baby is born before 23rd week of pregnancy, he may not able to survive outside the mother’s womb but a premature baby who is born after the 28th week of pregnancy has a 90 per cent survival rate.
+Now, the question here is what causes babies to arrive early or in other words, what may cause premature birth.
+There are many reasons or causes of preterm labour.
+In the following article, we shall discuss various common causes of premature birth.

 What Are the Common Reasons for Premature Delivery?

-Deliveries which happen three weeks prior to the date of birth of the baby are called premature deliveries, and it is observed that babies who are born early may have some or the other medical complications.
-The complications may vary, which means earlier the baby is born, higher the risk of complications.
+Deliveries which happen three weeks prior to the date of birth of the baby are called premature deliveries, and it is observed that babies who are born early may have some medical complications.
+The complications may vary, which means the earlier the baby is born, the higher the risk of complications.
 We shall discuss some common causes of preterm birth in the following paragraphs:

 1. Prenatal Disorders

 There are some pregnancy-related problems or prenatal disorders that may become causes of preterm labour such as: